warpdotdev/docs/features/blocks/block-actions.md

 This is the only action in the app that sends command information to our server.
 It is explicitly opt-in.
 Our privacy principle is that any data sharing is opt-in and under the control of the user, and you should be able to remove or export that data from our servers at any time.
 Read our privacy policy here for [more information](https://www.warp.dev/privacy).
 {% endhint %}

-* Currently the link is viewable to anyone who has it, but in the future, you will be able to restrict viewing permissions to specific Warp users or email domains.
+* Currently, the link is viewable to anyone who has it, but in the future, you will be able to restrict viewing permissions to specific Warp users or email domains.
 * To un-share a Block: settings -> shared blocks
 * The same actions are also supported when multiple blocks are selected.